 After a construction accident, injured workers may be entitled to a recovery through a workers compensation claim.
 However, these benefits are limited.
-In some cases, you may be able to collect benefits in addition to workers comp through a third party claim.
-In this video, attorney Victor Long explains when you may be able to file a lawsuit against parties other than your employer.
+In some cases, you may be able to collect benefits in addition to workers comp through a third party claim or lawsuit against parties other than your employer.